-You cannot normally use the grant for the following:
+You cannot use the grant for the following:

-- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - the covering of retrospective costs or recurrent funding of activities - activities which are already commercially viable in their own right

-- activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business) - costs incurred in the preparation of a grant application or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation, - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g. academic research, assistance to business, development assistance projects), - activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal - scholarships to individual students, and - completed projects.
+- capital expenditure, including purchase of real estate and vehicles - purchase of equipment (for example, musical instruments, computers, videos, photographic or printing equipment) - the covering of retrospective costs or recurrent funding of activities (this includes any expenses already incurred or work already undertaken prior to the grant agreement date) - activities assessed by the Australia-ASEAN Council Board which are already commercially viable in their own right - activities which will provide commercial advantage to the applicant (e.g. promotion of the applicant's own business) - costs incurred in the preparation of a grant application or related documentation - subsidy of general ongoing administration of an organisation such as electricity, phone, rent, salaries (including for research assistants or administrative staff), honorariums or administrative charges levied by the applicant's organisation - activities for which other Commonwealth, State, Territory or Local Government bodies have primary responsibility (e.g. academic research, assistance to business, development assistance projects) - activities undertaken by primary or high schools, including study tours, where travel by a significant number of students is the principal element of the proposal - scholarships to individual students - completed projects.

-We do not generally fund travel and accommodation for attendance at conferences or meetings, participation in fieldwork or sporting or other events, unless they are directly related to achieving the project outcomes described by you.
-Such activities are considered and scrutinised by the Australia-ASEAN Council Board and must be of direct relevance to its objectives.
-To be considered, a substantial program should exist in the sidelines or around the conference and there should also be a strong argument for the selection of applicant(s).
+We do not solely fund travel and accommodation for attendance at conferences or meetings, participation in fieldwork, sporting or other events, unless they are directly related to achieving the project outcomes.
+Such activities must be of direct relevance to the AAC and its objectives.
+To be considered, a substantial program should exist in the sidelines or around the conference and there should also be a strong argument for the selection of applicants.